 I managed to stave off websites like Facebook, Twitter, and Instagram for several years now.
 You won’t find me anywhere because it’s better for my mental health that way.
 When my Insta-poet status is engaged it might be hard to avoid getting sucked back into the abyss, into negative self-critical thinking.
 But it’s worth the shot.
 I still see print publishing as the goal, but that doesn’t mean that Instagram is an unworthy comparison.

-EM: Does this choice of platform alter or shape the content of your poetry?
+JK: Does this choice of platform alter or shape the content of your poetry?

 HC: So far, not at all.
 I’m currently curating poems that I wrote before I started Instagram.
 I make digital graphics out of my work.
 Often I will take two or three lines from my longer poems so that it’s quicker to read.
 The length of my poems are too long for Instagram dimensions anyways.
 To counter this I include a link in my captions to the full version.